Spectator Guide

 • Camera

 • Wear layers of clothing that you can take off or add as needed.
-Make sure you have an extra set of clothes
+Make sure you have an extra set of clothes.
+At this time of the year it can be 50 degrees or 90 degrees so dress appropriately.

 • Hat, sunglasses and sunscreen